carpentries-incubator/genome-mining/_episodes/04-bigscape.md

   <img src="../fig/02_05_02.png" alt="" />
 </a>

-When you click on any of the class names of the upper left bar it will appear a similarity network of BGCs.
+Clicking any of the class names of the upper left bar displays a similarity network of BGCs.
 It may take some time to charge the network.
-Here, it is represented a single network for each GCF or each Gene Cluster Clan (GCC), which may comprise several GCFs.
+A single network is represented for each GCF or each Gene Cluster Clan (GCC), which may comprise several GCFs.
 Each dot represents a BGC.
-Those dots with bold circles are already described BGCs that have been recruited from the MiBIG database (Kautsar et al., 2020) because of its similarity with some BGC of the analysis.
+These dots with bold circles are already described BGCs that have been recruited from the MiBIG database (Kautsar et al., 2020) because of its similarity with some BGC of the analysis.